Inference for Median and a Generalization of HulC: Further simulations

 It should be noted that there are two ways of evaluating $\widehat{\sigma}$ as mentioned in \Cref{alg:asym_norm-conf-int}.
 We will perform simulation under both the scenarios for all three distributions.
 We shall refer the simulation setup as \texttt{B-I} for the case when assumptions of \Cref{thm:bahadur_asump} hold and the family of densities is known and we shall refer the simulation setup as \texttt{B-II} for the case when assumptions of \Cref{thm:bahadur_asump} hold and the family of densities is unknown.
-The inferences made from the simulations are noted below. \begin{itemize} \item We observe the plot of the mean of the scaled width of $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} with $n$ in \Cref{fig:mean_scaled_width}.
-It can be observed that although there are initial fluctuations, the scaled width of $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} approaches $1$ as the value of $n$ increases.
-This supports the conclusions of \Cref{thm:bahadur_asump}. \item We also observe that the behaviour of mean scaled width is almost same for all the three distributions in \Cref{fig:mean_scaled_width}.
+The inferences made from the simulations are noted below. \begin{itemize} \item We observe the plot of the mean of $\mathrm{WR}_{n,\alpha}$ with $n$ in \Cref{fig:mean_scaled_width}.
+It can be observed that although there are initial fluctuations, the ratio of widths approaches $1$ as the value of $n$ increases.
+This supports the conclusions of \Cref{thm:bahadur_asump}. \item We also observe that the behaviour of mean of $\mathrm{WR}_{n,\alpha}$ is almost same for all the three distributions in \Cref{fig:mean_scaled_width}.

 \item We further analyse the coverage of both the confidence intervals under consideration for all the three distributions in \Cref{fig:coverage,fig:coverage_unknown}.
 We note that not only does the coverage lies very close to the expected value of $0.95$ in all the six scenarios, both the range and the fluctuations of the coverage match for the distribution-free confidence interval and the Wald confidence interval under both the scenarios. \end{itemize}